UCDaxyu/Audi-Ding/README.md

 <p align="center">
   <img src="/Images/melscale.png" width= "200" height ="100" />
 </p>
-The scale by centering our filterbanks on the melscale we naturally emphasize lower frequencies where the majority of human voices tend to fall under while demphasizing higher frequency ranges.
+The scale by centering our filterbanks on the melscale we naturally emphasize lower frequencies where the majority of human voices tend to fall under while de-emphasizing higher frequency ranges.

 <p align="center">